alehro/AspNetCoreSpa/README.md

 + VS Project - Visual Studio project.
 + Clien/server API definition - clien/server contract.
 As I recollect contract stuff is well described in "Code Complete" book.
 ...

+## Literature

+- "Algorythms to live by", Brian Christian, Tom Griffiths.
+This book is to think about search/sort operations our brain does while working on code.
+- "Your brain at work", David Rock.
+This is about our brain.
+Provides some understanding of the price of the search/sort.
+- "Data Structures and Algorithms".
+Aho Hopcroft, Ullman.
+This is to remind about trees (apply to folders in our case), computation complexity etc. Good old classics.
+- Here should be something about code readability and simplicity.
+Can't recollect for now.
+May be even something of Donald Knuth or Leslie Lamport.